gitnacho/angular/aio/content/guide/forms.md

    The **Submit** button has some classes on it for styling.
    At this point, the form  layout is all plain HTML5, with no bindings or directives.

-6. The sample form uses some style classes from [Twitter Bootstrap](https://getbootstrap.com/css/): `container`, `form-group`, `form-control`, and `btn`.
+6. The sample form uses some style classes from [Twitter Bootstrap](https://getbootstrap.com/css/): `container`, `form-group`, `form-control` y `btn`.
-   To use these styles, the application's style sheet imports the library.
+   Para usar estos estilos, la hoja de estilo de la aplicación importa la biblioteca.

    <code-example path="forms/src/styles.1.css" header="src/styles.css"></code-example>